We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 The chamber is made of recycled BPA-free, UV-inhibited black plastic, which absorbs heat, promoting even faster material breakdown, and has a very stable steel frame.
 We did notice that the color faded a bit over three months, but we didn't detect any other damage.

 Over the testing period, we added a variety of scraps, including fruit and veggie peelings, coffee grounds and paper filters, eggshells, cut-up compostable takeout boxes, and shredded brown packing paper.
-We found that there was a slight odor of fermenting fruit but nothing too objectionable.
+After three months of use, we found that the compost was about halfway ready to be used.
+And odors weren't really an issue—there was a slight odor of fermenting fruit near the composter, but nothing too objectionable.

 Note that, like other tumbling composters, we found it a bit tough to put together, requiring two people.
-But we had no complaints with the composter once assembled.
+But we had no complaints with the composter once assembled, other than the color fading after a few months.

 Dimensions: 28 x 30 x 36 inches | Capacity: 37 gallons | Material: Plastic/galvanized steel | Chambers: 2